innolitics/rdm/rdm/base/software_plan.md

 Before each software release, the team should verify the deliverables of each development activity to ensure they are in a consistent state{% if system.auditor_notes %} [5.1.6.c]{% endif %}.
 The project lead should accept the release based on the consistency of the various development activity outputs{% if system.auditor_notes %} [5.1.6.d]{% endif %}.
 {% if system.safety_class == "C" %}
-Software standards (e.g., PEP8 on a python project) should be agreed upon and recorded in this document.
-To the extent possible, checking against these standards should be performed in an automated fashion (e.g., using a linter which is run on a git-commit hook){% if system.auditor_notes %} [5.1.4.a]{% endif %}.
+Software standards (e.g., PEP8 on a python project), methods (e.g., Test Driven Development), and tools (e.g., a particular linter) should be agreed upon and recorded in this document.
+To the extent possible, checking against these standards should be performed in an automated fashion (e.g., using a linter which is run on a git-commit hook){% if system.auditor_notes %} [5.1.4]{% endif %}.
 {% endif %}
 **Output:** The markdown version of this plan document.